byllgrim/SPL/README.md

 Simple Public License (SPL)
 ===========================
-Permission is hereby granted to utilize this work in any way.
+Anyone may utilize this work in any way.

 All rights are dedicated to the public domain.